-- 3. Service the air cleaner; refer to Servicing the Air Cleaner (page 13). - 4.
+- 3. Service the air cleaner; refer to (page ). - 4.
 Change the engine oil; refer to Changing the Engine Oil (page 15). - 5.
 For storage over 30 days, prepare the unit as follows: - A. Add a petroleum-based fuel stabilizer/conditioner to fuel in the tank.
 Follow mixing instructions from stabilizer manufacturer (1 oz per gallon).
 Do not use an alcohol based stabilizer (ethanol or methanol).